 Inefficient or Broken Extruder Cooling Fan

 There is a designated cooling fan made for your extruder which cools down an area close to where heat is travelling around the hotend or the melting zone.
 The heat brake is also in this area and the cooling fan helps keep it cool.

 When your extruder cooling fan isn’t working properly, heat tends to travel up further up the heat brake which, like above, results in a bigger area where melting occurs.

 Filament Diameter Differences

 One of the main reasons that this happens is because of a difference in filament diameter throughout the spool of material.
-Usually when you buy filament, they state a tolerance of +-0.02mm which is the case for most product they buy.
+Usually, when you buy filament, they state a tolerance which looks like,+-0.02mm.